mxsafiri/ligikuu-nextjs/README.md

 ## Tech Stack

-- **Frontend**: Next.js with TypeScript and Tailwind CSS
+- **Frontend**: Next.js 13.5.6 with TypeScript and Tailwind CSS
-- **Data Fetching**:
-  - Web scraping with Cheerio and Axios
-  - Local JSON data storage
+- **UI Framework**: React 18.2.0
+- **Data**: Mock data (API integration planned for future)
 - **Styling**: Tailwind CSS for responsive design
+- **Animation**: CSS transitions (Framer Motion integration to be added in future)
 - **Deployment**: Vercel

+## Current Status

+This project is in active development.
+We're currently using mock data for all features, with plans to integrate real API data in the future.

 ## Getting Started